FormidableLabs/victory-docs/src/pages/docs/victory-transition.md

 `type: element`

-`VictoryTransiton` adds transitions to a single child.
+`VictoryTransition` adds transitions to a single child.

 ### animate